 - Coroners must provide interested persons to the inquest and the Lord Chancellor with a copy of the Report and the response.

-- The Lord Chancellor may publish the Report and response or a summary of them.
+- The Lord Chancellor may publish the Report and response or a

 The first Summary Report covers Reports received by the Lord Chancellor between 17 July 2008 and the 31 March 2009.
 It is planned that future bulletins will be published twice a year.

 Between 17 July 2008 and 31 March 2009, Coroners in England and Wales issued Reports under the new Rule 43 in a total of 207 inquests.
 Unsurprisingly perhaps, Rule 43 Reports were most commonly issued in relation to hospital deaths and accounted for 28% of the Reports issued in this period (a total of 58 Reports).
 Of the 115 coronial jurisdictions in England and Wales, Reports were issued by 57.
 An analysis of to whom Rule 43 Reports have been sent demonstrates that the most common recipient was an NHS Trust, receiving a total of 78 Reports.
 By way of comparison, Ministers and central government departments received 19% of the Reports, while Local Authorities received a mere 14%.

 149 responses to Rule 43 Reports have been received by the Lord Chancellor in respect of the 250 Reports issued within the timeframe.
 The summary Report names and shames those organisations who, despite having received a Report, have failed to respond within the 56 day deadline and have neither sent the Coroner an interim reply nor been granted an extension.
 Of those named and shamed, 50% are healthcare organisations.